Arkansas Hunting Law: A Comprehensive Guide

 License Suspension and Revocation

-Interstate Compacts: Arkansas participates in interstate agreements that can result in license suspension in multiple states for a single violation.
-Like interstate driving violations, most states also share hunting and fishing violations and will suspend your home-state license based on an AGFC suspension or an AGFC violation that maps to a license suspension in your home state, even if the violation would not cause suspension in Arkansas.
+• Interstate Compacts: Arkansas participates in interstate agreements that can result in license suspension in multiple states for a single violation, much like interstate driving violations — most states share hunting and fishing violations and will suspend your home-state license based on an AGFC suspension, even if the violation would not cause suspension in Arkansas.

 Criminal Records and Background Checks